AlephVault/hardhat-blueprints/README.md

 - `typeName`: A PascalCase name, valid for contract/interface/library names.
 - `identifier`: A camelCase name, valid for variable or function names.
 - `contract`: A reference to a contract (from compiled artifacts only).
-- `numeric-string`: A positive, base-10, number.
+- `numeric-string`: A base-10 number.
 Returns a string.
-- `integer-string`: A positive, base-10 or 0x-prefixed base-16, number.
+- `integer-string`: A base-10, or 0x-prefixed base-16, number.
 Returns a string.
-- `bigint`: A positive, base-10 or 0x-prefixed base-16, number.
+- `bigint`: A base-10, or 0x-prefixed base-16, number.
 Returns a bigint.
 - `boolean`: A boolean value.
 You'll use `true` or `false` there.
 - `account`: An account index (works both in viem and ethers).
 - `address`: A checksum-valid address (works both in viem and ethers).